social-streets/the-slice/site-template/src/data/articles/born-fighter-ruqsana-begum-book-review.md

 tags:
   - "features"
 featuredImage: "/images/Born-Fighter-book-cover.gif"
+author: "tabitha.potts"
+excerpt: "‘I’m going to be wherever I want to be and achieve whatever I need to achieve to feel fulfilled.
+Freeing myself of that need to belong has opened my horizons to so much more, because I just enjoy what is good and makes me happy,’ she says."
 ---

 Book reviewer Tabitha Potts gives us her insights into Born Fighter, a ‘searingly honest’ autobiography of how Ruqsana Begum fought prejudice and broke boundaries in the boxing ring.